 - 1. School-sponsored programs and activities. - 2.
 Activities of school-related organizations (e.g., PTA, Booster Clubs, After Graduation Committees and similar organizations). - 3.
-Town department or agency activities. - 4.
-Activities of nonprofit and volunteer organizations operating within the Town, other than school-related organizations covered by category #2 above. - 5.
+Town department or agency activities and nonprofit youth organizations operating within the town. - 4.
+Activities of nonprofit organizations operating within the Town, other than those described in the categories above. - 5.
 Activities of for-profit organizations operating within the Town. - 6.
 Out-of-town organizations.